 — HISTORY CORNER —

-How an Author Used the Polar Archives in Ohio to Write about an Antarctic Stowaway?
+How Did an Author Use the Polar Archives in Ohio to Write about an Antarctic Stowaway?

 A few months after I began to research The Stowaway, my narrative non-fiction book about the teen stowaway on Byrd’s first expedition, I thought I had enough material to write my book.
 In March of 2013, I had stumbled upon the story while researching the history of St. Stanislaus Church in the Lower East Side of Manhattan, which is the first Polish Catholic church in all five boroughs of the Big Apple.
 The stowaway, William “Billy” Gawronski, and his family were parishioners there, and I located the records of Billy’s celebration by the church.